 ISS Shipboard Operations

 The Integrated Sounding System (ISS) can be deployed aboard research ships for experiments such as ocean-atmospheric studies.
-Usually the ISS consists of a radar wind profiler, surface meteorology sensors, and our GAUS balloon-borne radiosonde sounding system.
-The ISS and GAUS systems have been deployed on US, Japanese, French, Chinese and Peruvian research vessels in conditions ranging from the calm tropics to the winter-time North Atlantic.
+Usually the ISS consists of a radar wind profiler, surface meteorology sensors, and a radiosonde sounding system (formerly the GAUS system).
+A scanning wind lidar can also be deployed.
+The ISS has been deployed on US, Australian, Japanese, French, Chinese, and Peruvian research vessels in conditions ranging from the calm tropics to the winter-time North Atlantic as well as the Southern Ocean.
 The wind profiler is operated on a gyroscopically stabilized platform to reduce the effect of rolling.
 GPS and a compass are used to correct for ships motion.

 The above pictures show the ISS deployed on the Scripps R/V Revelle in the Indian Ocean for the DYNAMO project in 2011 & 2012.
 Below are pictures are on board the Woods Hole Oceangraphic Institute (WHOI) RV Knorr in the North Atlantic for the CLIMODE campaign in 2007.